 However, we recognize that our study has some limitations.
 To begin, almost all of the interviews were conducted online due to the health crisis.
-(Krouwel, Jolly, and Greenfield 2019; Namey et al. 2020)Although this format represents great interest when interviews cannot be conducted face-to-face, several biases can be identified.
-Direct observations are reduced, and information is lost (lack of informal discussions, misunderstandings, longer time to build trust, and more complicated debriefing).
+This format present a great interest in term of time and budget and no significant difference in thematic content (length of the interviews, number of words, number of codes generated) with in-person interviews have been shown (Krouwel, Jolly, and Greenfield 2019; Namey et al. 2020).
+However, we have identified several biases that could have hampered our study.
+Direct observations are reduced, and some information is lost (lack of informal discussions, misunderstandings, longer time to build trust, and more complicated debriefing with the team).
 Another limitation may have been the sensitivity of the subject to the participants.
 Indeed, these regulations are already enforced or will be soon, and participants might have been worried about the consequences of expressing their true opinions.
 We attempted to reduce this bias by interviewing several respondents from the same category and gathering information from the perspective of other participants.
 However, we failed to contact informal stakeholders who could have helped us further describe the informal value chain.
 Due to time and technical constraints, we only interviewed one representative for some categories of stakeholders.
-Thus, it might have been relevant to interview another district veterinarian to clarify their role in the drug value chain.
+Thus, it might have been relevant to interview another veterinarian district station to clarify their role in the drug value chain.
+The identification of stakeholders was also driven by the knowledge and experience of the Vietnamese context of the authors.
+However, the iterative process allowed us to go beyond this limit as new participants were recruited based on the participant’s knowledge.
 Finally, translation might also have caused misunderstandings.
 We are also aware that the representation of the veterinary drug value chain may be incomplete, as it is based on stakeholder interviews and reflects the situation at the time of data collection in 2021.
+We can however assume that at the time of publication, the results will not be significantly different because as the participants pointed out, human behaviors and policies or regulations are not easy to change in the short term.

 The inclusion or exclusion of some categories of stakeholders may influence the conclusions drawn and introduce bias because of their different perspectives on the regulations.
-Small farmers have been blamed for AB misuse and low regulatory compliance.
-However, our sample lacked small farmers compared to other stakeholders, and we did not their perspectives on their role in ABR as identified by other stakeholders.
+Small-scale farmers have been blamed for antibiotic misuse and low regulatory compliance.
+However, our sample lacked small farmers compared to other stakeholders, and we did not capture their perspectives on their role in ABR as identified by other stakeholders.
 Thus, additional research is needed to investigate farmers’ perceptions about the ABU reduction and to identify how they adapt to the need for changing practices.

 Influence of stakeholders on the implementation of regulations